 Central HVAC systems do a far better job of filtering allergens and pollutants from the air than wall units, especially when paired with HEPA home air filters.
 For those with asthma and allergies, a central system is a wiser investment.

 Central air conditioners remove more humidity from the air than wall/window units, helping you feel more comfortable without the need to crank the thermostat to a lower temperature setting.

 If your smaller or older home lacks sufficient space for ductwork, you still have options.
-A relative newcomer to the American market, ductless mini split systems offer interior design flexibility and some of the highest SEER ratings and efficiency levels on the market.
+A relative newcomer to the American market, ductless mini split installation offers interior design flexibility and some of the highest SEER ratings and efficiency levels on the market.
 Compact and easy to install, they require no ducts, as their name implies.
 A few small, 3-inch holes for coolant lines are all that is needed to connect interior air handlers to exterior components.
 Located high on the wall, suspended or mounted flush into the ceiling, and operable via remote, ductless mini split systems offer some of the lowest operating costs and highest performance of cooling systems among the market today.

 Feeling the heat?
 Don’t suffer through another summer.
 Find the ideal cooling system for your home and budget with the help of air conditioning contractors from H & H Heating & Air Conditioning today.